 The Doñana case

 For close to two decades, Doñana has been the ground on which I have learned to think about social-ecological systems.
 An estuary-delta on the lower Guadalquivir in southwest Spain, it is one of Europe’s most celebrated protected landscapes and, at the same time, one of its most chronically conflictual—a paradox that first drew me in and never quite let go.
-The case taught me that a coastal wetland’s ecosystems, agricultural landscapes, water resources and the institutions that govern them form a single, tightly coupled system, and dysfunctions of one cannot be understood apart from the others.
+The case taught me that a coastal wetland’s ecosystems, agricultural landscapes, water resources, and the local communities and institutions that govern them form a single, tightly coupled system, and that they cannot be understood apart from the others.

-The Doñana case was never conceived as a single study but as a cumulative research program, designed to accumulate insight iteration by iteration under an adaptive inference protocol (Holling and Allen 2002).
-Each iteration carried forward what the last had learned, narrowing an initial field of competing explanations and descending progressively from the system level toward the fine grain of strategic behaviour, before abstracting back upward toward theory (Méndez et al. 2012, 2019, 2022, 2023).
-What follows synthesises that arc through seven interwoven streams.
+The Doñana case was never conceived as a single study but as a cumulative research programme, designed to accumulate insight iteration by iteration under an adaptive inference protocol (Holling and Allen 2002).
+Each iteration carried forward what the last had learned, narrowing an initial field of competing explanations and descending progressively from the system level toward the fine grain of strategic behaviour, before abstracting back upward toward theory (Méndez et al. 2012, 2019, 2022, 2023a).
+What follows synthesises that arc through several interwoven streams, and closes with spin-off abstractions that carried the case's tools beyond Doñana altogether.

 1. The empirical ground: a history of Doñana

 Doñana’s present is sedimented history.
 Over the twentieth century the floodplain marshlands of the right-bank Guadalquivir were progressively drained, diverted, canalised and turned over to irrigated and rice agriculture, all under a persistent “hydraulic mission” (Molle et al. 2009) that treated water as something to be engineered rather than lived with.
-Conservation arrived, paradoxically, through the same command-and-control logic (Holling and Meffe 1996): the creation of Doñana National Park in 1969 protected a remnant while the surrounding hydrology was rebuilt around it, leaving the marshes dependent on an entirely artificial water regime.
-I first reconstructed this history as a systems narrative in the program’s opening iteration (Méndez et al. 2012).
-The rigid regime that emerged proved remarkably durable, surviving crisis after crisis—the waterfowl “botulism” die-offs of the 1980s, the 1998 Los Frailes mine spill that poisoned the Guadiamar, the failure of successive regeneration plans, and, from 2000, a contested megaproject to deep-dredge the estuary for maritime access to Seville’s inland port (Méndez et al. 2023).
+Conservation arrived, paradoxically, through the same command-and-control logic (Holling and Meffe 1996): the creation of Doñana National Park in 1969 protected a remnant while the surrounding hydrology was rebuilt around it, leaving the marshes dependent on a heavily managed water regime—still fed by rainfall and groundwater, but so extensively diverted and regulated that it functions as an engineered rather than a natural system.
+We first reconstructed this history as a systems narrative in the program’s opening iteration (Méndez et al. 2012).
+The rigid regime that emerged proved remarkably durable, surviving crisis after crisis—the waterfowl “botulism” die-offs of the 1980s, the 1998 Los Frailes mine spill that poisoned the Guadiamar, the failure of successive regeneration plans, and, from 2000, a contested megaproject to deep-dredge the estuary for maritime access to Seville’s inland port (Méndez et al. 2023a).
 This long, conflict-laden history is the empirical spine of everything that follows.

 2. An iterative analytical apparatus: the IAD and its politicisation

 Top panel shows how the IAD guided the selection of the rest of the Doñana research ‘Frameworks’ for the iterative research process.
 The colored arrows and polygons show where newly included frameworks complemented the IAD.
 ‘Historical Institutionalism’ brought a deeper analytical capacity for understanding history and path dependence, ‘Discursive Institutionalism’ for the factors added by the pIAD, ‘Rational-Choice Institutionalism’ for generalizing further from the IAD’s action situation, and the ‘Polycentric Power Typology’ for agency-based forms of power linked to the actors’ strategic interactions to complement the pIAD’s more structural conception of discursive power.
-These links served as an inspiration during the abstraction process leading to the metatheoretical diagnostic device.
 Bottom panel shows when all frameworks where included in the research through the ‘adaptive inference protocol’ (based on Holling and Allen 2002).
 Figure in preparation for a manuscript to be submitted to a journal.

 3. Reading Doñana through resilience: rigidity, lock-in, and sustainability pathways